1. What is fulvestrant?

 Being diagnosed with breast cancer can make you feel lonely and isolated.

-If you would like any further information and support about breast cancer or just want to talk things through, you can speak to one of our nurses by calling our free Helpline on 0808 800 6000.
+If you would like any further information and support about breast cancer or just want to talk things through, you can speak to one of our nurses below.

 You may also want to visit our online forum.